KiDS+GAMA: The weak lensing calibrated stellar-to-halo mass relation of central and satellite galaxies: Comparison with previous studies

 \section{Comparison with previous studies}

-In Fig. \ref{fig:smhm_cen_comp} we show various published determinations of the relationship between total and stellar mass of central galaxies \citep{Velander2014, Zu2015a, vanUitert2016, Mandelbaum2015a} and the EAGLE simulation.
-We scale all these relations to our adopted values of $H_0$ and the definition of halo mass -- that is, halo mass defined with respect to 200 times the average density in the Universe as adopted in this paper.
+In Fig. \ref{fig:smhm_cen_comp} we show various published determinations of the relationship between the total and stellar mass of central galaxies \citep{Leauthaud2012, Moster2013, Velander2014, Hudson2015, Zu2015a, vanUitert2016, Mandelbaum2015a} as well as the EAGLE and Illustris TNG simulations \citep{Engler2020}.
+We scale all of these relations to our adopted values of $H_0$ and the definition of halo mass, that is to say the halo mass is defined with respect to 200 times the average density in the Universe, as is adopted in this paper.
 Furthermore, we also compare our results with the central and satellite properties from the hydrodynamical simulation EAGLE \citep{Schaye2015, McAlpine2015}.
 Specifically, we use the AGN model, from which we select galaxies with stellar masses ranging from $10^{9.6} M_{\odot}$ to $10^{11.2} M_{\odot}$ and their halo properties from which we can plot the mean SMHM relation and its scatter.

-All the relations between total and stellar mass of central galaxies are in broad agreement and are all using galaxy-galaxy lensing to constrain the SMHM relation \citep[in the case of][also in combination with galaxy clustering and the stellar mass function, respectively]{Zu2015a, vanUitert2016}.
-For \citet{Velander2014} and \citet{Mandelbaum2015a} we show their SMHM relation of red galaxies, as in the GAMA sample, central galaxies are mostly identified as red.
-Our measurements also agree with the previous results.
-We need to also point out, as mentioned by \citet{Sifon2018}, the measurements from \citet{Zu2015a} and \citet{Mandelbaum2015a} agree perfectly when the galaxies between the two samples are matched.
+All of the relations between the total and stellar mass of central galaxies are in broad agreement and they all use galaxy-galaxy lensing to constrain the SMHM relation \citep[in the case of][also in combination with galaxy clustering and the stellar mass function, respectively]{Zu2015a, vanUitert2016}.
+For \citet{Velander2014} and \citet{Mandelbaum2015a}, we show their SMHM relation of red galaxies; as in the GAMA sample, central galaxies are mostly identified as red.
+Our measurements are also in agreement with the previous results.
+We also need to point out, as mentioned by \citet{Sifon2018}, that the measurements from \citet{Zu2015a} and \citet{Mandelbaum2015a} agree perfectly when the galaxies between the two samples are matched.
+The SMHM relations of \citet{Leauthaud2012}, \citet{Moster2013}, and \citet{Hudson2015} can be considered as better comparisons than the ones from the EAGLE or Illustris TNG simulations since they are obtained at redshifts comparable to the redshifts of the GAMA galaxies.